timmcginley/41934/Concepts/Dimensions/README.md

 ## 7D - Management of building operations and facilities.​
 An expanded 3D model with the necessary information for the management and operation of the construction project.
 The model is often used as a basis for specialized Facility Management (FM) platforms and other concepts like the Internet of Things (IoT).

+### Attribution:
+This page is based on information from the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of whihc DTU is a participant.